Trolias/Vorticity-Vector-Potential-JAX/README.md

 A GPU-accelerated Navier-Stokes solver for 3D incompressible flows using the vorticity-vector potential formulation, implemented in JAX.
 ## Overview
 This solver implements the vorticity-vector potential (ψ-ω) formulation for incompressible flows, eliminating the pressure term and satisfying the divergence-free condition automatically.
-The code is optimized for GPU execution using JAX's JIT compilation and automatic differentiation capabilities.
+The code is using JAX's JIT compilation capability for decreasing theexecution time.
 Key Features:

 ## Vorticity-vector potential formulation for 3D incompressible Navier-Stokes equations